knifecake/steady-queue/README.md

 ### Queues specification and performance

-To keep polling performant and ensure a covering index is always used, Robust Queue only does two types of polling queries:
+To keep polling performant and ensure a covering index is always used, Steady Queue only does two types of polling queries:

 ```sql